Bus transport in Cardiff: Cardiff Bus

-Cardiff Bus is the dominant bus operator in Cardiff and also serves Penarth, Sully, Barry and Llantwit Major.
-Its network consists of 64 routes using Scania OmniCity, Scania N230UD, East Lancs Olympus, Alexander Dennis Enviro200, Enviro300 and Enviro400 MMC, Dennis Dart MPDs LMPDs and SPDs and Mercedes-Benz Citaros.
+Cardiff Bus is the dominant bus operator in Cardiff and also serves Penarth, Sully and Barry.
+Its network consists of 73 routes, including 8 high school routes, using Scania OmniCity, Yutong E12, Scania N230UD, Fencer f1, Irizar i3, Alexander Dennis Enviro200, Enviro300 and Enviro400 MMC, Mercedes-Benz Citaros 0295 and 0530, and MCV Evora.
 Cardiff Bus carries 100,000 passengers daily, has a turnover of £27million and employs around 720 people.
 The fleet and drivers are managed against a timetable using software systems supplied by UK based software supplier Omnibus Systems, which allows the real-time digital information displays positioned at many stops around the city, to inform people when the next bus is due and alerting waiting passengers of any delays.
 Raised kerbs have been installed at the majority of stops.

 In addition to scheduled city buses, Cardiff Bus is contracted to operate some school routes in the city.

 A smart card for Cardiff Bus passengers was trialled in spring 2009 and launched as the Iff card in October 2010.
 In March 2018, Cardiff Bus introduced contactless payment across its services.
+On the 29th November 2025, the Iff card was removed from use.

 In January 2022, Cardiff Bus began to introduce 36 Yutong E12 electric buses to the city, part funded by the UK Department for Transport's ultra-low emissions bus scheme.
+A further 19 of the same type were introduced in April 2024, bringing the total number of electric buses to 55.